USJ 7 station

 USJ 7 station is an integrated transit station in Subang Jaya, Selangor, Malaysia.
 It is served by the LRT Kelana Jaya Line and the BRT Sunway Line.
-The station is named after the USJ 7 neighbourhood, which is located east of the station.
+The station is named after the USJ 7 neighbourhood of UEP Subang Jaya, which is located east of the station.

 This station was opened when the BRT Sunway Line started operations on 2 June 2015.
 Later, the LRT Kelana Jaya Line portion of the station opened on 30 June 2016.
 The station acts as an interchange station for the BRT and LRT lines.